Salem-Rose/First-Week-Project/README.md

 by Karen Yodico

-_{This is a project to create my first webpage portfolio for Epicodus}_ _Here is my GitHub Link: https://Salem-Rose.github.io/First-Week-Project/_
+_{This is a project to create my first webpage portfolio for Epicodus}_ _{Here is my GitHub Link: https://Salem-Rose.github.io/First-Week-Project/}_
 ## Technologies Used

 * _Visual Studio Code_